equinor/eit-web-ar/documentation.md

 ## Add gestures to objects

 You can add gestures to object, such that you can scale and rotate the object in runtime using gestures on the touchscreen.

+## Marker confidence

+We've experienced some problems with markers being detected when they shouldn't be detected.
+We looked into setting some minimum detection confidence level to ensure that the detected markers were "real".

+It seems that there is a `minConfidence` property on the three.js object that deals with marker recognition.
+There is also a `min-confidence` attribute to the `a-marker` in AR.js, although not documented and not fully implemented.
+It seems simple enough to finish the implementation of this (see line 5090 in aframe-ar.js).

+Even with the `min-confidence` things implemented, a confidence check can't be (easily) implemented at this time.
+The reasen is that the barcode marker check in three.js seems to be binary (true/false).
+When three.js recognizes a barcode marker, it simply tells us that is has found the marker with confidence 1.
+A `min-confidence` property won't make much sense as long as three.js can't give us their confidence.